 In some patients, the vitreous fibers pull so hard on the retina that they cause a retinal tear or hemorrhage.
 A retinal tear is sight-threatening because it is the first step toward a retinal detachment.
 Treatment is needed right away.
 Therefore anyone experiencing a sudden increase in floaters or in flashes should have an eye care professional examine their eyes as soon as possible.

 In almost all patients, floaters will become less noticeable with time as the brain adjusts to their presence.
 The floaters will always be somewhat observable-particularly if one eye is covered and you gaze at a light-colored background.
-There is no way to eliminate these with laser treatment or medication.
+There is no way to eliminate these with medication.
+Sometimes floater symptoms can be improved with laser treatment, but complete removal can be achieved with vitrectromy surgery.
 Surgery to remove the floaters is rarely advised.

 The only way to diagnose the cause of the problem is by a comprehensive dilated eye examination by an eye care professional.